The Difference Between Rift Oak and Flat Cut Oak (or Plain Sawn Oak)

 What does rift mean in wood?

-Rift refers to a specific method of sawing wood where the cut is made perpendicular to the growth rings.
-This technique creates a uniform, linear grain pattern, commonly seen in rift oak.
+Rift refers to a specific method of sawing wood where the cut is made at a more consistent angle to the growth rings.
+This creates a straight, uniform, linear grain pattern, which is commonly seen in rift oak cabinetry and veneers.

 Is rift oak expensive?